-What is a Pest Control Worker?
+What Do Pest Control Worker Do?

-Position Description Apply or release chemical solutions or toxic gases and set traps to kill or remove pests and vermin that infest buildings and surrounding areas.
+Pest Control Worker Job Description Apply or release chemical solutions or toxic gases and set traps to kill or remove pests and vermin that infest buildings and surrounding areas.

-Life As a Pest Control Worker
+A Day in the Life of a Pest Control Worker

 - Post warning signs and lock building doors to secure area to be fumigated.